jeffswartz/opentok-linux-sdk-samples/Custom-Video-Capturer/README.md

 ### Setting the video capturer to be used by the publisher

-When the publisher is create, the custom video capturer has been set.
+When the publisher is created, the custom video capturer has been set.
 A pointer to the `otc_video_capturer_callbacks` struct is passed into the `otc_publisher_new()` function, which creates the publisher: